onflow/cadence-lang.org/docs/tutorial/02-hello-world.md

   - cadence
   - tutorial
 socialImageTitle: Hello World
-socialImageDescription: Hello world smart contract image.
+socialImageDescription: Write your own Hello World smart contract in Cadence.
 ---

-In this tutorial, we'll write and deploy our first smart contract!
+It's time to write your own "Hello World" contract.
+In this instance, the contract will:

+1. Create and initialize a smart contract with a single field of type `String`
+1. Initialize the field with the phrase "Hello, World!"
+1. Create a function in the contract that returns our greeting

+We will deploy this contract in an account, use a transaction to interact with the contract, and finally, explore the role of signers in a transaction.

+## Objectives

 After completing this tutorial, you'll be able to: